TheOdinProject/curriculum/javascript/computer_science/time_complexity.md

 }
 ```

-In the worst case (Big O), which would happen if the item is not in the array, we would say it had linear complexity `O(N)`.
-This is because the `item` we are looking for is not in the array, so our code must iterate on every value.
-If the array input doubles in size then the worst case also means our method must double the number of iterations looking for the `item`.
+In the worst case (Big O), which occurs if the item is not in the array or is the last item in the array, the algorithm has linear complexity `O(N)`.
+This happens because, in both cases, the code must iterate through every element.
+As the input size doubles, the number of iterations required in the worst case also doubles.

 However, in the best-case scenario the value we are looking for will be the first item in the array.
 In this case our algorithm takes just one step.
 This has a complexity of `O(1)`.
 This is its Omega Complexity.